-Clavulina - small, white to grey corals found on the ground, easily confused with pale Lentarias or Ramarias (which are sometimes on wood and often bitter), but neither are nearly as common.
+Clavulina - small, white to yellowish to grey corals found on the ground, easily confused with pale Lentarias or Ramarias (which are sometimes on wood and often bitter), but neither are nearly as common.
 Clavulina is more likely to have "busier" branch tips and be closer to white overall.
 They are mostly <10cm.
-They are mycorrhizal, and related to chantarelles!
+They are mycorrhizal, and related to chanterelles!
 (Cantharellales).

 Grey specimens are parasitized by Helminthosphaeria clavariarum (a flask).
-Young entirely grey bodies without pimples are called C. cinerea.
+Pimples visible under a hand lens.

-C. rugosa - blunt or flattened, wrinkled, white coral, not highly branched.
+C. 'rugosa' - blunt or flattened, wrinkled, white coral, never greying, not highly branched.
 See Tremellodendropsis.

 Artomyces - recognized by the tips forming a round crown shape.
 In the Russulales.